Peter-Mwangi254/netflix-data-analytics/README.md

 - Upload the `manifest.json` file to connect the S3 bucket to QuickSight.

 ### 3. **Create Visualizations**

+Before starting, ensure you are logged into your **Amazon QuickSight account**.
+All visualizations will be created within your QuickSight workspace.
+Follow these steps to build meaningful insights from your dataset:
 - **Visualization 1: Breakdown by Release Year**
   Drag the `release_year` field into the Y-Axis and configure a donut chart to show the breakdown of content by year.